Alwatr/nanolib/packages/local-storage/README.md

 # Local Storage Helper

-A utility for managing local storage.
+A utility object for working with local storage and JSON data.

 ## Installation